 Nevertheless, (most) French like to chat.
 I like to ask sellers and waiters for recommendations.
-Recommendations for restaurants with regional cuisine, recommendations for excursions, bathing places, specials where to go with the dog – most people like to talk about their region and think of something nice for us strangers.
-In Nice, we got a sensational tip from a salesman in a bicycle shop where to eat socca.
+Recommendations for restaurants with regional cuisine, recommendations for excursions, bathing places, specials where to go with the dog – most people like to talk about their region and think of something nice spots for interested strangers.
+In Nice, we got a sensational tip from a salesman in a bicycle shop where to eat Socca.
 We wouldn’t have tried both the restaurant and Socca on our own.

-With Christoph, the man from the market, our dog always gets an apple.
+Christoph, the man from the market, give our dog every time an apple.
 Meanwhile, even cut into small pieces – our sonny can’t handle a whole apple…

-If you want to get around a bit and discover more of the area, there are many ways to do so in southern France.
+If you want to travel around a bit and discover more of the area, there are many ways to do so in southern France.
 You can take the train or the bus, for example.
-Here you can plan your trip with different means of transport.
+You can plan your trip with different means of transport.
 In summer there are also small ferries, e.g. from Cannes to Theoule or Saint Maxime to Saint Tropez.
 And also in other places.
-They were called ‘Navette’.
+They are called ‚Navette‚.

-On the Côte d’Azur, you have all the freedoms you would like to have.
-You can go to a hotel, to a holiday flat, to an apartment hotel, to a holiday resort, to hostels (some of which have pure women’s dormitories e.g. in Nice here (*) and here (*) or in Antibes (*), but also pure men’s dormitories (*) and total luxury rooms (*) ), camp – everything you want.
+On the Côte d’Azur, you a big offer of accommodations.
+You can stay in a hotel, a flat, an apartment-hotel, a holiday resort, a hostel (some of which have pure women’s dormitories e.g. in Nice here (*) and here (*) or in Antibes (*), but also pure men’s dormitories (*) and total luxury rooms (*) ), camp – everything you wish.
 Whereby I would not recommend camping because of the temperatures…

-There are no restrictions here either because you travel alone as a woman (or man).
-There are a few things to keep in mind, like opening hours or dress code (if you want to go to the opera, for example), but nobody puts obstacles in your way because you are travelling alone.
+There are no restrictions for solo traveling women (or man) in this field either.
+You should keep a few things in mind, like opening hours or dress code (if you want to go to the opera, for example), but nobody puts obstacles in your way because you are traveling alone.

 It is generally assumed that the French only speak French and that they switch off when one tries to speak English.
 This is not the case on the French Riviera!
 Here everybody, from the baker’s wife to the bus driver, speaks at least a few words English.
 And if you ever find someone in a mountain village who only speaks French, you have a funny anecdote to tell when you get back.
 Because often it doesn’t stop the other person from talking when you point out that you don’t understand anything.
 He only speaks louder!